KevinWMatthews/blog_jekyll/_drafts/iterators-in-python.md

     # user adds code here
 ```

 This is effective but error-prone.
-We could accidentaly start at the wrong index
+It requries specific knowledge of both the
+class and the collection.
+We must know where the collection is stored, how to access
+individual items, where to start looping, and when to finish looping.
-or loop off the end of the collection.
-Further, the user must add their
-code in the middle of a loop - not so clear to read.
+Further, the user must add their code in the middle of a loop - not so clear to read.

 ### Python iterator type

-To prevent the user from having to track indices, we can create a class that does
+To isolate the user from these details, we can create a class that does iteration
-this for us.
-Python defines a specific API.
-An iterator must:
+for us.
+Python defines a specific protocol; an iterator must:

-  * return the next item from the collection using `__next__()` (Python2 requires `next()`)
+  * return the next item from the collection using `__next__()`
+    - (Python2 requires `next()`)
   * raise `StopIteration` when the end of the collection is reached

 A sketch of this looks like: